-Access the Dashboard page and click either the + Widgets button or the +Add Widgets tile.

-The ESBC displays the Add Widget dialog in card view.

-- 2. On the Add Widget page, use the filters or scroll to the widget you want to add. - 3.
-Do one of the following:

-- In card view, click Add on the card. - In list view, click Add in the Command column.
+- Access the Dashboard page and click Add a Widget. - The GUI displays the Add Widget page with the Widget categories named across the top. - On the Add Widget page, click the category for the widget you want to add. - 3.
+Do one of the following: - In card view, click Add on the card. - In list view, click Add in the Action column.